BIOLA ALABI, fostering the growth of Africa's next technology innovators

 Acasia Ventures invests in tech-enabled companies because we believe in the transformative power of innovation and that innovation can happen anywhere in the world.
 We view technology not merely as a sector but as the driving force reshaping Africa, much like it has transformed Western and Eastern parts of the world.
 Technology is the key to unlocking Africa’s potential for economic empowerment, creating opportunities and wealth across the continent.
 We’re excited by technologies like mobile telecommunications and mobile money, which are already changing lives.
 Our commitment to tech-enabled companies isn’t just a business decision, it’s about shaping a brighter future for Africa.
 We envision a continent where technology empowers individuals, irrespective of their backgrounds, and positions Africa as a global innovation hub.

 HOW DO YOU EVALUATE POTENTIAL INVESTMENTS?
-WHAT CRITERIA DO ACASIA VENTURES CONSIDER WHEN DECIDING TO INVEST IN A START-UP?
+WHAT CRITERIA DOES ACASIA VENTURES CONSIDER WHEN DECIDING TO INVEST IN A START-UP?

 Acasia Ventures evaluates potential investments by looking for start-ups operating in the technology sector with a clear digital solution addressing a local pain point.
 We prioritise founders who have a vision, exhibit resilience, and have a track record.
 Founders must be passionate about the problem and possess unique insights into the sector.
 Additionally, we assess their ability to build a capable team because collaboration is critical in achieving the vision.
 Ultimately, we seek start-ups with the potential to scale across their local market and on a continental and global scale.